NHS Trusts, Local Authorities, Health and Social Care

 Outcomes with NHS Trusts, Local Authorities, Health and Social Care Settings

-• Introducing and implementing restorative practice as the Practice Model
+• Introducing and implementing restorative and relational practice as the Practice Model

-• Better outcomes with patients, young people, adults and families
+• Better relationships with patients, young people, adults and families

 • Making it easier to have difficult conversations